UniversityofBrighton/odak/2022/call-for-papers.md

 These contributions are solicited (but not limited to) in the following topics:
 - Secure and privacy of open data and knowledge
 - Interoperability and semantic web
+- Open Source solutions for creating and accessing data and knowledge
-- Large scale digitisation of analogue data, both 2D and 3D.
+- Large scale digitisation of analogue data, both 2D and 3D
 - Technologies for linked data complaint with the FAIR principles
 - Data quality including quality of data content and data format
 - Data analytics, including artificial intelligence, of aggregated large-scale datasets